Google Analytics 4 for Shopify: complete setup guide 2026

 Within 24 hours, your GA4 conversions will appear in Google Ads under Tools > Conversions.
 Use these for Smart Bidding strategies such as Target ROAS or Maximize Conversion Value.

-For Shopify webshops with a limited budget, this is crucial: machine learning needs 30-50 conversions per month for effective optimization.
+For Shopify webshops with a limited budget, this is crucial: machine learning requires 30-50 conversions per month for effective optimization.
 GA4's more accurate tracking reaches that threshold faster than older methods.

 GDPR compliance for Belgian webshops

 Is GA4 GDPR-compliant?
-Yes, provided you implement Consent Mode v2 (mandatory since March 2024), set data retention to a maximum of 14 months, activate IP anonymization (on by default), and update your privacy policy with GA4 usage.
-Cookie refusals result in aggregated data without individual tracking.
+Yes, provided you implement Consent Mode v2 (mandatory since March 2024), set data retention to a maximum of 14 months, activate IP anonymization (on by default), and update your privacy policy to reflect GA4 usage.
+Cookie rejections result in aggregated data without individual tracking.

-Since March 2024, Consent Mode v2 has been mandatory for all websites that use Google tools.
+Since March 2024, Consent Mode v2 has been mandatory for all websites using Google tools.
 GA4 has this built-in natively, but you need to configure it correctly.

 5-step compliance checklist